 The adventure possibilities abound from there.
 Hole-in-the-Ground sits in one of the most vital biotic watersheds in California, and you can hike from the campground along an informal trail to a swimming hole known as Jasper Mines.
 In the winter, Lassen offers several snowshoe and cross-country ski trails to while away several days.
 Outside of the southern reaches of the park, the McGowan Cross-country Ski Area offers a network of forest roads that remain unplowed during the winter and open to winter recreationists.
 The Nanny Creek and Dry Lake Trail is a gentle 4.5-mile there-and-back with minimal elevation gain.
 Those looking for a small peak with great views should head to Christie Hill.
 The winter experience only gets better inside the park.
 The route in is plowed just past the Southwest Walk-In Campground in the south and Manzanita Lake in the north, but the whole park is open to backcountry winter camping.
 Sulfur Works is a collection of fumaroles that’s even more beautiful with snowy contrasts.
 Manzanita Lake is an absolutely gorgeous snowshoe in winter, partially ice-bound and providing beautiful vistas of Lassen.
 In combination with the Ridge Lakes Snowshoe, which can easily pair with the Sulphur Works Snowshoe, this is a winter itinerary that could easily last a full week.

 During the warm months when the peak loses its winter coat, the trails open to hikers and lakes to paddlers.
 Manzanita Lake, which is the site of Lassen’s largest campground, offers 42 surface acres for paddling and, as mentioned, some of the park’s best views of Lassen.
-Pair this with Lake Helen, which sits in a basin near Bumpass Hell, for a full day on the water.

 The park’s active volcanic areas can largely be seen in a day.
 Sulphur Works lies right off of Lassen Volcanic Scenic Drive (Highway 89), a preview of what can be seen at Bumpass Hell.
 Just 3 miles long, Bumpass Hell is the largest hydrothermal area in the park.
 It contains the park’s biggest fumarole, the Big Boiler, and boiling pools coated with liquid pyrite, also known as fool’s gold.